CentreForDigitalHumanities/I-analyzer/backend/corpora/parliament/readme.md

 ### Sequence

 This indicates the order of debates within a speech.
-To view a debate in order, the speaker can filter a particular debate, and then sort by sequence.
+To view a debate in order, the user can filter a particular debate, and then sort by sequence.

 Since their primary purpose is sorting, it is fine if the sequence skips numbers.